Outlook on tax policy changes

 Section 174

-One of the most significant tax changes for businesses in 2022 is a requirement that taxpayers capitalize and amortize their research and experimentation (R&E) expenses paid or incurred after Dec.
+One of the most significant tax changes for businesses in 2022 was a requirement that taxpayers capitalize and amortize their research and experimentation (R&E) expenses paid or incurred after Dec.
 31, 2021, under Section 174.
 This was originally enacted as part of the Tax Cuts and Jobs Act in 2017 but had a delayed effective date.

 Tax Relief for American Families and Workers Act of 2024

-Tax rates and policy changes insights
+Tax policy changes insights

 More insights